SI Joint Fusion

 The resulting pain may be dull or sharp, and possibly become referred to the low back, groin, buttocks or thighs.
 Movements may exacerbate pain, and one may experience muscle spasm as a protective mechanism.
 Those with pain in their SI Joint may have trouble walking or even standing for extended periods of time.

-Once a physician identifies the SI joint as the source of the patient’s pain, most of the time it can be treated with nonsurgical methods.
-This may include NSAIDS, physical therapy or intraarticular injections.
+Studies show that up to 25% of chronic lower back pain is caused by the sacroiliac joint, but SI Joint problems can often be overlooked in diagnosis.1 Once a physician identifies the SI joint as the source of the pain, most of the time it can be treated with nonsurgical methods.
+This may include NSAIDS, physical therapy or intra-articular (within the joint) steroid injections.

-Should these treatments be inadequate, the SI Joint Fusion procedure may become necessary.
-There are several different techniques available to achieve this fusion.
-These may involve placing compression screws across the joint, or titanium rods.
-The implant placement prevents the SI joint from moving, so the individual’s pain will diminish.
+Should these treatments fail to significantly reduce the pain, the SI Joint Fusion procedure may become necessary.
+Inspired Spine’s minimally invasive technique places compression screws across the joint, or titanium rods.2 The implant placement prevents the SI joint from moving, so it won’t cause pain.

-Along with the implant placement, bone graft may be included to help facilitate the fusion occurring.
-The procedure takes about an hour, and is performed through a tiny incision.
+Along with the implant placement, bone graft may be included to help the fusion process.
+The procedure takes about an hour, and is performed through a tiny keyhole incision.

 To date there have been over 20,000 SI fusions performed in the US, and research has been able to follow outcomes for over 5 years.
-One large study showed that 82% of patients said they were satisfied and would undergo the same procedure again after five years!
+One large study showed that 82% of patients said they were satisfied and would recommend the procedure for SI joint pain relief.